Chicago/food-inspections-evaluation/CONTRIBUTING.md

 # How to Contribute

-We welcome efforts to improve this proect, and we are open to contributions for model improvements, process immprovements, and general good ideas.
+We welcome efforts to improve this project, and we are open to contributions for model improvements, process improvements, and general good ideas.
 Please use this guide to help structure your contributions and to make it easier for us to consider your contributions and provide feedback.
-If we do use your work we will acknowledge your contributions to the best of ability, and all contributions will be govenred under the license terms speified in the LICENSE.md file in this project.
+If we do use your work we will acknowledge your contributions to the best of ability, and all contributions will be governed under the license terms specified in the LICENSE.md file in this project.

-In general we use the structure provided by github for our work flow management, so if you're new to github please see this guide first: https://guides.github.com/activities/contributing-to-open-source/#contributing
+In general we use the structure provided by GitHub for our work flow management, so if you're new to GitHub please see this guide first: https://guides.github.com/activities/contributing-to-open-source/#contributing

 Your contributions have the potential to have a positive impact on not just us, but everyone who is impacted by anyone who uses this project.
-So, consider that a big thanks in advance.

 ## Reporting an Issue

 Food Inspections Evaluation uses [GitHub Issue Tracking](https://github.com/Chicago/food-inspections-evaluation/issues) to track issues.
-This is usually a good plase to start, and can be a helpful place to manage both technical and non-technical issues.
+This is a good place to start and can be a helpful place to manage both technical and non-technical issues.

 ## Submitting Code Changes

 Please send a [GitHub Pull Request to City of Chicago](https://github.com/chicago/food-inspections-evaluation/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Always write a clear log message for your commits.

-## Demostrating Model Performance
+## Demonstrating Model Performance

-WWe welcome improvements to the analytic model that creates predictions for the Department of Public Health.
+We welcome improvements to the analytic model that creates predictions for the Department of Public Health.
 The city may adopt a pull request that sufficiently improves the accuracy and prediction, thus, allowing you to contribute to the inspection practice for the City.

 If your pull request is to improve the model, please consider the following steps when submitting a pull request:
 * Identify how your model is improving prior results